 Make an effort to keep yourself well fed with a healthy diet and take breaks to rest occasionally so you don’t burn the candle from both ends health wise.
 There may be times when you have to hit the pause button when it comes to moving around and stay in one place for a while.

 As long as your visa allows it, stay out to rest up and let your immune system get a break.
 When you travel you are stressing your immune system so it is very easy to get sick.
 This is true for people who travel for business so it only makes sense that a full time traveler is going to have a particular set of health issues from being constantly on the move.

 You still have to pay taxes

 If you are American, then it doesn’t matter where you are in the world or where your income comes from, you still have to file taxes every year.
 And at some point, you will need to be paying taxes either to the US or some other country.

 It is a good idea to hire a professional tax preparer that understands the implications when you are a digital nomad and don’t have permanent tax residence anywhere.
-They aren’t cheap, but it can save you a lot of money later since you may find yourself with a big tax bill that is past due.
+They aren’t cheap (which is why you should always make sure to use an H&R Block coupon), but it can save you a lot of money later since you may find yourself with a big tax bill that is past due.

 Bryan has visited exactly one more country than his wife, and she won’t let him forget it!
 Also an avid photographer, he enjoys entrenching himself within the local culture in order to learn more about the people of a place.
 He is the co-founder of Budget Your Trip and loves a good adventure, an exotic meal, or a passionate conversation about global events.